 mkdir solution_folder autogen \ --input_type YAML \ --single_input example-config/solution.yaml \ --output_type PACKAGE \ --output solution_folder

-To run Autogen from the command line, you need to include one of the following
+To run Autogen from the command line, you need to include one of the following two parameters:

 --single_input, if you're generating a package for one solution